 Q: When will the Dictionary go on sale?
 How much will it cost?

-Already more than 9,500 terms have been selected for inclusion in the Dictionary, and I am currently very busy with the process of writing definitions and collecting quotations for those words.
+Already more than 9,500 terms have been selected to be eventually included in the Dictionary, and I am currently very busy with the process of writing definitions and collecting quotations for these words.

 The Dictionary will be released in volumes.
-Volume 1 will contain over 400 Christianese terms for evangelisms as well as Christianese terms for blended denominations and Bible backronyms.
-The size of Volume 1 is estimated to be between 200 an 300 pages.
+Volume 1 will contain over 500 Christianese terms for evangelisms as well as Christianese terms for blended denominations and Bible backronyms.
+The size of Volume 1 is estimated to be between 300 and 400 pages.